Get E-Book

 console.log(exports === module.exports); // true

-Because both names point at the same empty object, adding a property through either name is visible through the other.
+Because both names point at the same object, adding a property through either name works.

 js